tokotokstore/backend-serenityhub/README.md

 - Method : POST
 - Request Header:
   - Authorization : 'Bearer {token}'
+- Request Body:
+  - name as string
+  - image as string
-- Authorization : Use account with role : officer, admin, or superadmin
+- Authorization : Use account with role : admin, or superadmin
 - Response:

 ```json